mikea/clave/README.md

 Clave is a midi click-track generator.
-It generates single-track single-channel midi file with a click pattern.
+It generates single-track single-channel midi file with a customizable click pattern.

-Note: clave tracks are percussion by its nature.
+Note: click tracks are percussion in their nature.
 Because of this clave does not generate note off events (only note on).